msully/New-dawn-solar/content/projects/new-project.md

 cover_image: /images/uploads/favicon.png
 description: This is a description...
 ---
-This is some bidy text
+This is some body text